 The inputs do not have to use same display range as in the mathematical functions of each input.
 The function calculates absolute values.
-The only exception to this rule is multipliers.
-All inputs must use the same multipliers; those multipliers should match as well the setting of the special input function xxu3.
+It is also possible to calculate inputs with different multipliers.

 5.5.2 Enthalpy, dew point and absolute humidity functions